MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 Notice that the code-behind file must take account of every object on the page that is affected by these visual states, and to call `VisualStateManager.GoToState` for each of these objects.
 In this example, it's only two objects (the `Label` and the `Button`), but it could be several more.

 You might wonder: If the code-behind file must reference every object on the page that is affected by these visual states, why can't the code-behind file simply access the objects directly?
 It surely could.
-However, by using the Visual State Manager, you can control how these objects react to the different visual states entirely in XAML, which keeps all the user-interface design in one place.
+However, the advantage of using the VSM is that you can control how visual elements react to different state entirely in XAML, which keeps all of the UI design in one location.
+This avoids setting visual appearance by accessing visual elements directly from the code-behind.

 It might be tempting to consider deriving a class from `Entry` and perhaps defining a property that you can set to an external validation function.
 The class that derives from `Entry` can then call the `VisualStateManager.GoToState` method.
 This scheme would work fine, but only if the `Entry` were the only object affected by the different visual states.
 In this example, a `Label` and a `Button` are also be affected.
 There is no way for VSM markup attached to an `Entry` to control other objects on the page, and no way for VSM markup attached to these other objects to reference a change in visual state from another object.

 <a name="adaptive-layout" />

-## Using the VSM for adaptive layout
+## Using the Visual State Manager for adaptive layout

-A Xamarin.Forms program running on a phone can usually be viewed in a portrait or landscape aspect ratio, and a Xamarin.Forms program running on the desktop can be resized to assume many different sizes and aspect ratios.
+A Xamarin.Forms application running on a phone can usually be viewed in a portrait or landscape aspect ratio, and a Xamarin.Forms program running on the desktop can be resized to assume many different sizes and aspect ratios.
 A well-designed application might display its content differently for these various page or window form factors.

 This technique is sometimes known as _adaptive layout_.
 Because adaptive layout solely involves a program's visuals, it is an ideal application of the Visual State Manager.

-A simple example is a program that displays a small collection of buttons that affect the content of the application.
+A simple example is an application that displays a small collection of buttons that affect the application's content.
 In portrait mode, these buttons might be displayed in a horizontal row on the top of the page:

 [![VSM Adaptive Layout: Portrait](vsm-images/VsmAdaptiveLayoutPortrait.png "VSM adaptive layout - portrait")](vsm-images/VsmAdaptiveLayoutPortrait-Large.png#lightbox)